studiokicobi/wednesday-the-raven/chapters/chapter-01.md

 Inside the cage, Harold yawned and blinked and scrunched up his face and shook himself awake.
 His gray eyes drooped and his hard bill curled and he peered down at the tiny sparrow and did not smile.

-“Really?” he said.
-“Huh.
-Because there’s also a raven looking for you.”
+“Huh,” he said.
+“You look for a raven, and a raven looks for you.
+Thanks for waking me to tell me this important news.
+Goodbye.”

 This was not the answer Ella had expected.